Where are you located?

 What is a puppy mill?

 An establishment that breeds puppies for sale, typically on an intensive basis and in condition regarded as inhumane.
 Parents live in a enclosed environment all their lives and only has the purpose of breeding.
 Most of pet stores buy puppies from puppy mills because they would not be able to have puppies available every single day of hundreds of different breeds.
 This is a frequently question and important concern about puppies coming from puppy mills and should be something to be checked.
 Do your research to know more about the place you are getting your puppy and mainly about old customers.
 After Covid, it is hard to say do not buy online puppies since it is everything mostly online nowadays, then some rules you will read in websites about puppy mills are also outdate.
-We, as an example, used to offer visits in our first 2 years, but because a family matter, we stop doing visits and now we realize that thinking in our family privacy and protection was the best decision we made it.
-Then, the fact that we do not allow visits anymore has a reason and an explanation.
-We understand that this can be a deal breaker for some customers but we respect that since you can always find a small breeder that still allow visits without any deposits.
 You only need to make sure that the breeder you are in contact is a real person and not a scammer.
 Always be extra careful about sending deposits before making sure place is real.
 Always check online for extra information and ask to pay with credit card or invoice.
 Breeder/seller asking deposits using Zelle or gift cards are major red flags for scams.

 Check these links about puppy mills: